Table of contents

 - How different POS systems compare, like Square vs. Shopify

-Benefits of using a POS system for credit card processing
+Benefits of using a POS system for credit card processing and integrations

 While you can take card payments using a standard credit card processor, there are a lot of benefits to using a small business point-of-sale (POS) system.
 For starters, every time you take a payment using a POS, all the data from the sale is tracked and recorded in the system.
-This is key for inventory management, which a small business POS system helps you keep track of.
+This is key for inventory management, which a good POS system helps you keep track of.

 For example, Square Point of Sale, our POS software, can send you alerts when you’re running low on an item, so you can reorder in time.
-Good POS systems for small business also offer comprehensive sales analytics and data.
+Good POS systems also offer comprehensive sales analytics and data.
 With Square you can see if you tend to sell more croissants or muffins on Mondays, for example — helpful when you’re placing an order with your bakery.

 Small business POS systems often offer multilocation management, so you can effectively monitor your business’s different branches.
-However, it’s worth noting that some POS systems charge extra for each additional location, which can be frustrating if you’re trying to expand.
+However, it’s worth noting that some POS solutions charge extra for each additional location, which can be frustrating if you’re trying to expand.
 (Square offers multilocation management free).

-Best POS system for retail
+Best POS system for retail, eCommerce and inventory management

 We also offer easy-to-use email marketing software with effective templates and sample copy to let your customers know about your sales and special promotions.